-Ask a senior or recent college graduate what the most challenging piece of the college application cycle is.
+Ask a senior or recent graduate what the most challenging piece of the college application cycle is.

 Number one answer, hands down, is the essay.